sa国际传媒

 The hereditary chiefs from four First Nations on the Saanich Peninsula demanded Wednesday that the federal government immediately ban the commercial herring fishery in the Salish Sea.

-In a historic public gathering in full regalia — the first in 40 years — the Wsanec hereditary chiefs signed a declaration at Tulista Park in Sidney saying the continued fishery threatens the extinction of the Pacific herring, a keystone species essential for their way of life and the wider health of the Salish Sea, including salmon, halibut, killer whales and other species they call “relatives.”
+In a historic public gathering in full regalia — the first in 40 years — the W瘫SÁNE膯 hereditary chiefs signed a declaration at Tulista Park in Sidney saying the continued fishery threatens to cause the extinction of Pacific herring, a keystone species essential for their way of life and the wider health of the Salish Sea, including salmon, halibut, killer whales and other species they call “relatives.”

 “This may be the last opportunity to stop the collapse of this species,” said Tsartlip Nation Hereditary Chief Paul Sam Sr. (Telaxten).
 “We need to give the herring time to recover so that it can be fished sustainably again, as my great-grandfather did.”

-The hereditary chiefs — including Simon Smith Sr. (Lescim), Tsartlip; Alvin Williams (Telwomet), Pauquachin; Vern Jacks (Xalate), Tseycum; Eric Pelkey (Wickinem), Tsawout; and Vernon Harry (Sxaliye) — also issued a territorial declaration for their homelands, which includes the southern Gulf Islands and areas around the Saanich Inlet.
+The hereditary chiefs — Simon Smith Sr. (Lescim), Tsartlip; Alvin Williams (Telwomet), Pauquachin; Vern Jacks (Xalate), Tseycum; Eric Pelkey (Wickinem), Tsawout; and Vernon Harry (Sxaliye) — also issued a territorial declaration for their homelands, which includes the Southern Gulf Islands and areas around the Saanich Inlet.

-It points out the Wsanec peoples’ “absolute rights and title to the lands and water … that can never be broken by the federal or provincial government.”
+It points out the W瘫SÁNE膯 peoples’ “absolute rights and title to the lands and water … that can never be broken by the federal or provincial government.”

 Pelkey said the territorial declaration is a reminder that hereditary chiefs should play a more significant role in decision making because they are the holders of knowledge “though the generations.”

-He said the territorial declaration will be presented to the federal government and fisheries.
+He said the territorial declaration will be presented to the federal government.

 “They need to recognize who the real chiefs are in our territory and recognize our traditional way of governance,” Pelkey said.
 “This went on for thousands of years and when the government imposed the Indian Act they imposed elections on our communities who didn’t recognize hereditary chiefs anymore.”